Back

 Dealing with abstraction levels

-Developers that use React Native have to deal with abstraction layers — code in-between the native platform and the React Native developer.
-While this adds a lot more functionality, it can also be a part of the problem.
-Namely, any React Native problem in an abstraction level can result in a bug for an app as a whole, and it is difficult to find which layer is responsible for the issue.
+Developers that use React Native have to deal with abstraction layers — code in between the native platform and the React Native developer.
+While this adds more functionality, it can also be a part of the problem.
+Namely, any React Native problem at an abstraction level can result in a bug for an app as a whole, and it is difficult to find which layer is responsible for the issue.
+Native apps don’t have these kinds of problems, so this issue would not arise there.

 The main solution to this problem is to have a development team that has dealt with abstraction layers before.
 An experienced React Native developer would take less time to find the source of a React Native problem and a solution to it.